Spousal Maintenance

 In family law, it is always recommended that you attempt to reach an agreement with the other parent before commencing any legal proceedings.
 However, if you cannot reach an agreement with the other parent, you must first lodge an application with the Federal Circuit and Family Court seeking maintenance orders.
 The court will determine the level of spousal maintenance based on the financial needs of the applicant and the financial capacity of the other parent.

 Spousal maintenance payments can be common for expenses such as mortgage repayments, bills, and everyday financial support following a separation.
-Payments can either be made directly to a party to the separation or to a third party such as a bank (relating to mortgage repayments) or utility provider.
+Payments can either be made directly to a party to the separation or to a third party, such as a bank (relating to mortgage repayments) or a utility provider.